Back to ExploreNutrition

 Omega-3 fatty acids (EPA and DHA) from marine sources have the strongest clinical evidence for reducing joint inflammation and pain in dogs.
 Green-lipped mussel extract has also shown consistent results across multiple studies.
 Glucosamine and chondroitin have weaker but supportive evidence for long-term cartilage maintenance.

 All three work best when given consistently over weeks and months, not days.
-We made a list of our favourite Hip and Joint Supplements.

 Why This Question Is Worth Asking